tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 :::
 </dx-codeblock>

 #### Sample 3.
 Uploading using a stream (the stream length should be set.
-Otherwise, OOM error may occur)
+Otherwise, an OOM error may occur)

 <dx-codeblock>
 :::  java
-// Enter the bucket name in the format: BucketName-APPID.
-String bucketName = "examplebucket-1250000000";
+// Enter the bucket name in the format of `BucketName-APPID` String bucketName = "examplebucket-1250000000";

 FileInputStream fileInputStream = new FileInputStream(localFile);
 ObjectMetadata objectMetadata = new ObjectMetadata();
-// Set the length of the input stream to 500. objectMetadata.setContentLength(500);
+// Set the length of an input stream (replace `STREAMLENGTH` with the actual stream length) objectMetadata.setContentLength(STREAMLENGTH);
 // Set the content type.
 Default: application/octet-stream objectMetadata.setContentType("application/pdf");
 PutObjectResult putObjectResult = cosClient.putObject(bucketName, key, fileInputStream, objectMetadata);
 String etag = putObjectResult.getETag();
-// Close the input stream.
+// Close the input stream
 :::
 </dx-codeblock>